hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-cancel-airdrop.md

 - Given existing pending airdrop in state when valid `TokenCancelAirdrop` transaction containing entry for the same pending airdrop is performed then the `TokenCancelAirdrop` should succeed and the pending airdrop should be removed from state
 - Given successful  `TokenCancelAirdrop` when `TokenClaimAirdrop` for the same airdrop is performed then the `TokenClaimAirdrop` should fail
 - Given successful  `TokenCancelAirdrop` then any future rents for the canceled pending airdrop should not be charged from the sender
+- `TokenCancelAirdrop` transaction containing pending airdrops entries which do not exist in state should fail
 - `TokenCancelAirdrop` transaction with no pending airdrops entries should fail
 - `TokenCancelAirdrop` transaction with more than 10 airdrops entries should fail
 - `TokenCancelAirdrop` transaction containing duplicate entries should fail